-5. Indeed Jobs Application Process

-The application process for each of the jobs boards is always slightly different and it is worth considering this before applying for job on Indeed Jobs.
+The application process for each of the jobs boards is always slightly different, and it is worth considering this before applying for a job on Indeed Jobs.

-You have a couple of options when on the Indeed Jobs site and have searched for a job that you are interested in applying for.
-Often you will see click the "Apply On Company Site" which will allow you to submit a tailored CV as discussed above.
+You have a couple of options when on the Indeed Jobs site and have searched for a job you are interested in applying.
+Often you will see click the "Apply On Company Site", which will allow you to submit a tailored CV as discussed above.

-You also have the opportunity to upload your CV, or create one using the CV Building application available on the Indeed Jobs site.
+You also have the opportunity to upload your CV or create one using the CV Building application available on the Indeed Jobs site.
 This will allow you to "Apply with Indeed" on some of the job advertisements.
 This is a big convenience and could save you a lot of time.
-Just remember to consider what is on you generic CV as we mentioned earlier.
+Just remember to consider what is on your generic CV, as we mentioned earlier.

 6. Good Luck

 As much as you can refine your CV, create relationships with employers and get your application in early (we forgot to add that above), there is always an element of luck associated with landing that perfect role, and we wish you the very best with it all.

 Get Into Nuclear As always thanks for reading and supporting us in our aim of providing the answer to the question "so how can I get into nuclear?" to as many people as possible.
 If you are interested in finding out more about how you can Get Into Nuclear click on the most relevant link to you below: - Find out more about the nuclear industry in general - Dive right in, set up a profile and start applying for jobs - Learn more about where to find jobs in the UK nuclear industry - Develop a nuclear CV and job seeking strategy Alternatively, if you are a nuclear business or nuclear employer check out our range of nuclear client services that we offer.

-### Edited text